ShKlinkenberg/elearning-presentation/README.md

-# elearning-presentation
+# eLearning presentation

-Assessment as driving force for personalised blended learning
+Presenting: Assessment as driving force for personalised blended learning at